fraunhoferfokus/ckanext-govdatade/README.md

 ckan.plugins = harvest ckan_harvester hamburg_harvester rlp_harvester berlin_harvester
 ```

+Please make sure, that the CKAN process will have access to the logfile specified in `/path/to/virtualenv/src/ckanext-govdata/ckanext/govdatade/harvesters/config.ini`.
 After restarting CKAN the plugins should be ready to use.

 [fork]: https://github.com/fraunhoferfokus/ckanext-harvest